 I am a strategy consultant, speaker, and teacher.

 I’m the founder and executive consultant at David Harkins Company, a management consulting firm specializing in strategy and providing services for startup entrepreneurs, growth companies, and nonprofit organizations.

 I am a student of entrepreneurship and business at the intersection of culture and demographic change.
 I research industries, companies, and culture, and connect seemingly unconnected dots to identify likely challenges to overcome and probable opportunities to exploit.
 I write, speak and teach on these and other topics.

 I have extensive training and education in advertising communications and media production.
-I also hold a BBA with an emphasis in Entrepreneurial/Small Business Management, and I am pursuing a Master’s Degree in Entrepreneurship.
+I hold a BBA with an emphasis in Entrepreneurial/Small Business Management and a Master’s Degree in Entrepreneurship.
 In September 2019, I begin work on a Doctorate in Organization Development and Change.